hreidar96/hreidar96/README.md

 - 👋 Hi, I’m @hreidar96
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and User Experience
 - 🌱 I’m currently learning Business Administration with a minor in Marketing.
 I am also self-learning Web Dev online
-- 💞️ I’m looking to collaborate on some cool webdev project, I am interested in React and Gatsby.js libraries
+- 💞️ I’m looking to collaborate on some cool webdev project, I am interested in React and other cool JS libraries
 - 📫 How to reach me: You can send me an email at hreidarhallgrims@gmail.com

 <!---